Professional wrestling in the United Kingdom: Scotland

-Northern Ireland (and Republic of Ireland)
+Northern Ireland

 The dominant promoter in Northern Ireland in the 1960s/1970s was former Irish national Olympic coach David "Fit" Finlay Senior who promoted wrestling on both sides of the border and trained such stars as his son Dave Finlay, Eddie Hammill and Sean "Rasputin" Doyle.
-Due to The Troubles, in the 1970s and 1980s these wrestlers and others would migrate to mainland Britain and find success there (in Hamill's case, under a mask, billed as Kung Fu.)
+Due to The Troubles, in the 1970s and 1980s these wrestlers and others would migrate to Britain and find success there (in Hamill's case, under a mask, billed as Kung Fu.)
 The younger Finlay would become a multiple champion and later succeed in America.

+Republic of Ireland

 Although RTÉ never had a wrestling show of its own, in the mid-1980s, a major championship match between Mighty John Quinn and Haystacks in Claremorris was publicised with a contract signing ceremony on Derek Davis' Davis at Large show.

 Later in the 1980s and 1990s, transmissions of Williams' Reslo programme on S4C could be received in much of the southern and eastern Republic of Ireland and Williams organised several tours of Ireland with his show's roster during this time.
 In the 21st century, the dominant promotion in Ireland had been Irish Whip Wrestling before being replaced in popularity by Over The Top Wrestling.